 Guidance

 Fresh clean water must be available at all times, except for those species where it may be harmful and during the transitional period when water supplies are being changed e.g. when water bottles are removed for filling.

+Copied from Guidance notes for conditions for keeping or training animals for exhibition:

+Raptors should be provided daily with fresh clean water in a bath but it should be withdrawn during freezing weather, where they are kept outdoors, to avoid health problems.

 Water bottles must be free flowing and free from leakages and blockages.